confluentinc/librdkafka/MIGRATION.md

 ## node-rdkafka

-Change the import statement, from
+Migration from v2.18.0 and below should only require changing the import statement, from

   ```javascript
   const Kafka = require('node-rdkafka');
   ```

   to

   ```javascript
   const Kafka = require('@confluentinc/kafka-javascript');
   ```

 The rest of the functionality should work as usual.

+For releases > v2.18.0, the node-rdkafka API diverges from this library.
+If you encounter any issues migrating, refer to the [INTRODUCTION.md](./INTRODUCTION.md) for a guide to using this library.